-Replicated tray cropping experiments were conducted at Chelbury Mushroom Farm, Gloucestershire (twice), Flixton Mushrooms, Norfolk (once), Little Hall Farm, Lancashire (twice) and Thakeham Mushroom Farm, Sussex (twice).
-Larger-scale validation trials were also conducted at Little Hall Farm in trays and at May Farm, Cambridgeshire in shelves.
+Replicated tray cropping experiments were conducted at Chelbury Farm, Glocs. (twice), Flixton Mushrooms, Norfolk (once), Little Hall Farm, Lancs. (twice) and Thakeham Farm, Sussex (twice).
+Larger-scale validation trials were also conducted at Little Hall Farm (twice) and Chelbury Farm in trays and at May Farm, Cambs. in shelves.

-Compost spawn-run with the strain A15 was filled into wooden cropping trays or shelves (Table 2).
-Spawn-run compost (caccing) or Casing Inoculum (CI) was mixed into wetted casing materials, except at farm E where compost was 'ruffled' into the casing layer at filling of shelves (Table 2).
+Compost spawn-run with the strain A15 was filled into wooden cropping trays or shelves (Table 3).
+Spawn-run compost (caccing) or CI was mixed into wetted casing materials, except at farm E where compost was 'ruffled' into the casing layer at filling of shelves (Table 3).
 Casings were applied to trays or shelves to a depth of 50 mm.
 The trays were stacked five high.
 The trays or shelves were watered after application, at two-day intervals until airing, after the first mushrooms were about 15 mm diameter, and after the first and second flushes of mushroom were picked.
 The water application in the initial mixing of the casings, and watering after application of the casings to the cropping trays was adjusted to maintain a moisture content of about 60-65% v/v.
 The air in the cropping rooms was recirculated and the relative humidity maintained at 95 -98% until mycelial growth in the casing layer had become established, about 6 days after application.
 Fresh air was then introduced into the growing room and the relative humidity reduced to 88 - 91%.

-Mushrooms were mainly picked with the veils closed at a diameter of 35 - 45 mm, over a 23 day period (three flushes) with the first flush being picked c.
+Mushrooms were picked mainly with the veils closed (large buttons) at a diameter of 30 - 40 mm, over a 23 day period (three flushes) with the first flush being picked c.
 17 days after the application of the casings.
-The weights of mushrooms, mainly picked as large buttons (25 to 35 mm) were recorded daily.
+The fresh weights of mushrooms were recorded daily.
 The appearance of bacterial blotch, green mould and other diseases was recorded.

-Representative samples of the casing materials used in the above farm trials were also used in small tray cropping tests at Moreton Mushrooms, Daventry, Northants, according to the methods described in AHDB Horticulture report M 53.
+Representative samples of the casing materials used in the above farm trials were also used in small tray cropping tests at Moreton Mushrooms, Daventry, Northants. according to the methods described in HDC report M 53.